hotwired/turbo-site/docs/handbook/04_streams.md

 Note that every `<turbo-stream>` element must wrap its included HTML inside a `<template>` element.

-You can render any number of stream elements in a single stream message from a WebSocket or in response to a form submission.
+You can render any number of stream elements in a single stream message from a WebSocket, SSE or in response to a form submission.

 ## Streaming From HTTP Responses